lionicsheriff/SublimeAcmePlumbing/README.md

 # SublimePlumb
-> Bringing the plumbing from Acme Editor to Sublime Text 3
+> Moke your text buttons

 # What

-SublimePlumb binds the right mouse button to a command that can open new files and programs based off the text underneath.
+Right click on https://www.google.com/search?q=Acme+Editor opens a google search in your browser.
+Right click on Actions.py@prepare_command and Actions.py is opened at the definition for prepare_command.
+Right click on pydoc(re) to see help on python regular expressions.
+Right click on shutdown and your computer turns off (causing you to wonder why you set up that last one).

 # Why

-I played with Acme Editor and wanted to play with something like the plumbing but in an environment that I was more comfortable in (and runs nicely on windows).
+I played with Acme Editor and found the way it considered text to be part of the UI fun.
+However I wanted to play with it in an environment that I was more comfortable in (and runs nicely on Windows).
+Besides, I *really* wanted to be able to link files together as an adhoc wiki.

 # How